 Other Templates to Help With Your Construction Projects

 The daily report template doesn’t connect with your construction project management tools, but it does a pretty good job on its own of summarizing the activities of the day.
-If you’re happy with using templates, we have dozens of free project management templates that can help you manage your construction project.
-Here are a few.
+If you’re happy with using templates, we picked some of our construction templates below:

 As you fill in your daily report template there will be issues that require changing some aspect of your project, be it in the schedule or budget.
 The free change order form is used to get approval for anything that will change the scope of your construction project.